A Malmquist-like bias in the inferred areas of diamond caustics and consequences for inferred time delays of gravitationally lensed quasars: Implications of caustic area bias for time delays and the Hubble constant

-{\tt Lensmodel}'s times are non-dimensionalized, and the program assigns a standardized redshift to the lens and source in the absence of a specification (which is the case here).
+While {\tt lensmodel} permits the specification of a fiducial Hubble constant and redshifts for the lens and source, we use the program in its dimensionless mode.

-\begin{enumerate} \item For each of the 3 systems, we find the lens model that best fits the observations (image/galaxy position, image fluxes, etc.), all with a power-law slope ($\alpha$) value of 1.

-\item We then create fictitious ``perfect twin systems" with image positions, fluxes, etc. altered to exactly match the simulated values from {\tt lensmodel}.
-This removes uncertainties due to image/galaxy positions so as to isolate the effects of changing $\alpha$ on area.

-\item We then create new models for each system with set $\alpha$ values of 0.5,0.9,1.0,1.1, and 1.5.
-Each new model is generated with the ``perfect twin" data values for the positions, fluxes, etc. This creates different-sized diamond caustics with areas given by equation (26).

-\item We then find the time delays for each of these modeled systems.
-The caustic areas are calculated numerically from the curves generated by {\tt lensmodel}. \end{enumerate}
+{\parskip=0pt \begin{enumerate} \item For each of the 3 systems, we find the lens model that best fits the observations (image/galaxy position, image fluxes, etc.), all with a power-law slope ($\alpha$) value of 1. \item We then create fictitious ``perfect twin systems" with image positions, fluxes, etc. altered to exactly match the simulated values from {\tt lensmodel}.
+This removes uncertainties due to image/galaxy positions so as to isolate the effect of changes in $\alpha$ on caustic area. \item We next construct new models for each system with set $\alpha$ values of 0.5, 0.9, 1.0, 1.1, and 1.5.
+Each new model is generated with the ``perfect twin" data values for the positions, fluxes, etc. This creates different-sized diamond caustics with areas given by equation (\ref{eqn:PLarea}). \item Finally we find the time delays for each of these modeled systems.
+The caustic areas are calculated numerically from the curves generated by {\tt lensmodel}. \end{enumerate} } The results for each of the 3 systems are contained below in Table 1 and Figure 2. \startlongtable